aahlenst/virtomate/docs/man/virtomate-guest-ping.rst

 Description
 -----------
-:program:`virtomate guest-ping` tries to ping the QEMU Guest Agent running in *domain*.
+:program:`virtomate guest-ping` tries to ping the QEMU Guest Agent running on *domain*.
 It exits with status 0 if the QEMU Guest Agent responded.
 If the QEMU Guest Agent did not respond, it exits with status 125.

 Options
 -------